Skip to main content

 Who Should Consider Tennessee Addiction Treatment?

-If you’re reading this, there’s a good chance you’re already questioning whether your substance use may be a problem.
-You don’t have to wait until things get worse to ask for help.
-Addiction treatment in Tennessee may be the right step if:
+You do not have to wait until things get worse to ask for help.
+Addiction treatment in Tennessee may be the right step if substance use is affecting your health, relationships, work, safety, or mental well-being.

-• You use drugs or alcohol daily or almost every day
+You use drugs or alcohol daily or almost every day and find it difficult to stop or reduce use.

-• You’ve tried to cut back or quit but keep returning to the same pattern
+You have tried to cut back or quit but keep returning to the same pattern.

-• You experience withdrawal symptoms when you stop or reduce use
+You experience withdrawal symptoms when you stop or reduce use, which may make medical detox necessary before rehab.

 Do I Need Addiction Treatment in Tennessee?

-If you’re unsure whether it’s time to get help, this short self-check can help you think through what’s been happening.
+If you are unsure whether it is time to get help, this short self-check can help you think through what has been happening.

 • Have you tried to cut back or quit but keep returning to drugs or alcohol?